junxit/us-congress-bills-114/metadata.md

 - 2016-03-14 — Mr. Smith (NJ) moved to suspend the rules and agree to the resolution, as amended.
 - 2016-03-14 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 3 (Roll no. 113). (text: CR H1312)
 - 2016-03-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 392 - 3 (Roll no. 113).(text: CR H1312)
+- 2016-03-15 — Received in the Senate and referred to the Committee on Foreign Relations.